 by Jason C | Jun 12, 2022

-Meeting contexts are Categories that start with “+”, so they stand out as a group near the top of your master contexts list.
-Use short, simple names, like: +Staff, +AllHands, +Managers, +PEC.
+Action contexts are Categories with no special starting character, so they stand out as a group at the bottom of your master contexts list.
+Use short, simple names, like: Calls, Grocery, Bookstore.

 by Jason C | Jun 12, 2022